Niopt/kubedm_auto/README.md

 - Generates the kubeadm join command to join worker nodes.

-2) work_node – Installs a worker node and joins it to an existing cluster.
+* work_node – Installs a worker node and joins it to an existing cluster.

 - Installs Kubernetes on the worker node.

 - Joins the cluster using kubeadm join provided by the master node.

+**⚠️ Important**

+It is necessary to use the playbook from the collection: ~/.ansible/collections/ansible_collections/niopt/klaster/playbooks/playbook.yaml

+It should be launched with the command:

+`ansible-playbook -i inventories/production.yaml ~/.ansible/collections/ansible_collections/niopt/klaster/playbooks/playbook.yaml`